payola/Payola/README.md

 class Analysis extends cz.payola.domain.entities.Analysis {

 	// Definition of a lazy field with a query fetching plugin instances of this analysis
-	// The relation between analyses and plugin instances is defined in schema.pluginInstancesOfAnalyises in [SchemaComponent](#schema-component) trait private lazy val _pluginInstancesQuery = schema.pluginInstancesOfAnalyises.left(this)
+	// The relation between analyses and plugin instances is defined in SchemaComponent.pluginInstancesOfAnalyises private lazy val _pluginInstancesQuery = schema.pluginInstancesOfAnalyises.left(this)

     // Returns plugin instances of this analysis